Center for Perfection Studies • The Big Board–Little Universe Project • USA • 2017 • Notational Index •

 Opening To A Totally-Predictive, Integrated Universe View

-by Bruce Camber First posted on the web: 12 August 2017 Updated: Monday, 4 September 2017 Prior Homepage
+by Bruce Camber First posted on the web: 12 August 2017 Updated: Dember 2017 Prior Homepage Index of Notations

 Notes: By using just six sets of figures out of the 202, we explore the logic of the base-2 model of the universe from the Planck units (and the beginning of time) to the Age of the Universe (and this day).
 Although challenging, it appears that the continuity and relationality of the numbers maintain a simple logic.
 I hope this article opens a door for much deeper explorations.
 A related article explores the inherent thrust of the universe. -BEC